LJDJGC/Learning-log/README.md

 Complete the MDN Tables Assessment by implementing the <colgroup> and .column-border class.

 Move on to the next topic in The Odin Project Intermediate HTML and CSS Course.

+# 2025/11/14 Night

+📚 Learning Log: Intermediate HTML & CSS
+Date
+November 14, 2025 (Night Session)

+Course
+Intermediate HTML and CSS Course

+Completed Task
+MDN Tables Assessment

+Details
+I successfully completed the designated Tables Assessment from MDN (Mozilla Developer Network).
+This hands-on exercise was an excellent opportunity to put my newly acquired skills in HTML table creation and CSS styling into practice.

+Reflection
+Finishing the assessment felt incredibly satisfying.
+I got a huge rush of accomplishment from seeing the completed work.
+I feel myself getting more and more hooked on programming!
+I'm ready for the next challenge.